-Information about online time-limited assessments is available on For Students website.
+Information about online time-limited assessments is available on our For Students website.

 Yes.
 You are expected to take all assessments identified by your School and pass the normal credit requirements for your programme.

-You can find information about the digital education systems you will need, and details about how to report issues on the For Students website.
+You can find information about the digital education systems you will need, and details about how to report issues on our For Students website.